PowerGridModel/power-grid-model-benchmark/SUPPORT.md

 This project manages bug and enhancement using the GitHub issue tracker.
 The various issue templates will guide you on making an effective report.

-### Input data validity check

-In many cases the problem is in the input data.
-We have an extensive input data validity check to help you with this.
-Pleas refer to this [notebook](examples/Validation%20Examples.ipynb).

-### Dump input/output data

-To effectively report an issue we need a data dump of input and output.
-Please refer to this [notebook](examples/Make%20Test%20Dataset.ipynb) on how to do it.

 ## How to report a security vulnerability